vincentianxing/jz-project/README.md

 * See the code of pingpong.py

-* Combine of pygame and opencv https://github.com/stbnps/DanceCV
+* Combining pygame and opencv: <https://github.com/stbnps/DanceCV>

 ## Other